rakshitcgupta/US_atrocities_debunked/README.md

 - Try to convey a sense of understanding of complex matters and history.
 Putting aside misinformed, inital moral outrage in order to learn the facts, nuance and details.
 - This is a living document, it will be updated as new facts are uncovered and information pours in.
-- This is also not to defend every single action the US has taken, or suggest the US is perfect.
-  Rather, to critique, one must not rely on misinformation or arguments that cannot hold their own when given even basic scrutiny.
 - Due to the passage of time, some things in the list are hard to investigate.
 - The list isn't in any specific order. _Generally_ it's in a most to least recent.
 - Under international law, incidental (collateral) deaths or injuries of civilians, even in large number, does not indicate nor imply violation of the laws of war.